-Employee drug and alcohol testing plays an important role in the safety and efficiency of the transportation industry.
+Employee drug and alcohol testing play an important role in the safety and efficiency of the transportation industry.
 As a transportation employer, it is vital to follow the standards set forth by the U.S. Department of Transportation regarding the maintenance of these drug and alcohol testing records after the fact.
 Knowing which documents you are required to keep will ensure your drug and alcohol testing program remains compliant with these important industry regulations.

 Record Maintenance Requirements